Whitworth Home Page > Theatre Department >

-TO: Students Interested in Theatre at Whitworth University
+To: Students Interested in Theatre at Whitworth University

-FROM: Diana Trotter, Ph.D., Chair, Theatre Department
+From: Diana Trotter, Ph.D., Chair, Theatre Department

-RE: Theatre Talent Awards Auditions
+Re: Theatre Talent Awards Auditions

-Award recipients will be expected to participate actively in the theatre production program through performance, backstage work, publicity and box office work or other jobs as necessary, regardless of their major.
+IMPORTANT: Regardless of their majors, award recipients will be expected to participate actively in the theatre production program through performance, backstage work, publicity and box office work or through other jobs as necessary.
 Failure to meet the requirements of the award during the fall semester will result in the rescinding of the second half of the award in the spring.
-While students primarily interested in the dance minor are welcome to audition for Theatre Talent Awards, please note that these awards are intended for students who use their skills to support the theatre production program.
+While students primarily interested in the dance minor are welcome to audition for Theatre Talent Awards, please note that non-dance involvement will be required for productions that do not include dance components.

 Competition for these scholarships is keen, and we urge you to prepare now!
 Please write or call if you have concerns or questions.
 This is an exciting time for you as you make these far-reaching decisions!